 All these Christmas posts force me to plan my next Christmas trip right now.
 Do you feel the same way?
-I always wanted to go Vienna but now Innsbruck is added to my bucket list for Christmas.
-Thanks to Linda who introduce the charm of Innsbruck.
+I always wanted to go to Vienna, but now Innsbruck is added to my bucket list for Christmas.
+Thanks to Linda, who introduce the charm of Innsbruck.
 Our today’s guest blogger is Linda.
-She is traveler, freelance journalist, and Photographer.
+She is a traveler, freelance journalist, and Photographer.
 Read about her adventures on Travel Tyrol.
 Linda is sharing her experience on how to Enjoy Christmas in Innsbruck.

 Enjoy Christmas in Innsbruck by Linda from Travel Tyrol

 Innsbruck, the capital of Tyrol in Austria, is the place to be if you want to experience an authentic European Christmas with all the bells and whistles attached.
 From snow-capped mountains to romantic Christmas markets in a beautiful historic old town setting, you’ll never forget a Christmas spent in Innsbruck.

 The Innsbruck Christmas markets are filled with attractions for young and old.
 There’s a traditional Christmas market in front of the famous Golden Roof in the heart of the old town where you can listen to trumpeters while sipping on mulled wine or snack on roasted chestnuts.
 Or you can marvel at the skyline dominated by a giant Swarovski Christmas tree and the Nordkette mountain range from a special viewing platform on the Innsbruck market square.

 Even if there’s no snow in the city at Christmas, an Alpine peak is just a cable car journey away.
 The Nordkettenbahnenleaves the city center and ascends up the mountain in three stages.
 If you get off at the Seegrube station, you can even enjoy a drink in an igloo bar.